learn-co-curriculum/dsc-understanding-self/README.md

 print("2. ", the_snail.introduce())
 ```

+    1. Hi, my name is Gail.
+It is a pleasure to meet you!
+    2. Hi, my name is the Snail.
+It is a pleasure to meet you!

 Great!
 See how the method is the same for both instance objects, but `self` is not the same. `self` always refers to the object which is being operated on.
 So, in the case of `gail`, the method returns the string with the `name` attribute of the instance object `gail`.

 Now let's think about some of our other behaviors that might be a bit more involved in order to make them dynamic.
 For example, everyone's favorite default conversation, the weather.
 It changes rapidly and seems to always be a choice topic for small talk.
 How would we create a method to introduce ourselves AND make a comment about the weather?
 Talk about a great way to start a friendship!